 They may either react with fear and hide in a quiet corner, or they may cry.
 Both of which are distressing to both the kitten and his new owners.

 I have only experienced this with one kitten, and she cried for around 3-4 days.
 For the rest of her life, she was a quiet cat.
-This can happen with any kitten, but is more common in younger kittens, which is another good reason not to adopt a kitten before the age of 10-12 weeks, so that they are more independent.
+It can happen with any kitten, but is more common in younger kittens, which is another good reason not to adopt a kitten before the age of 10-12 weeks, so that they are more independent.

 There is a difference between a kitten meowing from the time he moves into his new home to a usually quiet kitten who suddenly becomes vocal, the latter could be due to either sickness (some cats can meow more when they’re not feeling well), or if you have a female cat, she could have come into heat.
 Some females can have their first heat as early as 4-6 months.

-It should be mentioned that some kittens and cats are naturally more talkative than others.
-Siamese and other oriental breeds are well known for this.
-When choosing a cat, speak to the breeder or shelter about your needs.
-A constantly talking cat can drive owners to distraction and it is not unheard of for cats to be returned to shelters because they meow too much.
+Excessive vocalisation is a common cause of cats being surrendered to animal shelters.
 So if you don’t think you can handle a talkative cat, try (if possible) to choose a quieter one.
 The breeder or shelter will be able to tell you which ones are talkers and which ones are quiet.

 Kittens and mother cats meow to each other, however, adult cats reserve meowing only for humans and not other cats.
 There are many reasons cats meow at their human companions and many types of meow.
-From the nagging ‘feed me immediately before I die of starvation’ meow, to the friendly chirp as they greet you, the ‘let me in/let me out‘ meow, and the very noisy meow of a cat in heat and some cats just like to give a running commentary on life (see previous paragraph).
+From the nagging ‘feed me immediately before I die of starvation’ meow, to the friendly chirp as they greet you, the ‘let me in/let me out‘ meow, and the very noisy meow of a cat in heat and some cats just like to give a running commentary on life (see the previous paragraph).

 On a night you have two choices, have him in your bedroom with you, or confine him to a small room in the house (laundry is ideal in case of accidents).
-If you choose the laundry option, make him up a snuggly bed, and if it is cool, put a ‘warm’ hot water bottle or heating pad under half of his blanket, and wrap up a ticking clock which can mimic his mother’s heartbeat.
+If you choose the laundry option, make him up a snuggly bed, and if it is cool, put a ‘warm’ hot water bottle or heating pad under half of his blanket.
+Wrap up a ticking clock which can mimic his mother’s heartbeat.
 I also like to add a small, soft teddy bear to his bed to snuggle up with.
 Make sure he has a litter tray, fresh food and clean water in the room with him.

-Feliway is a synthetic pheromone which mimics the cat’s natural ‘feel good‘ pheromones which are secreted from glands on the lips, cheek and forehead.
+Feliway is a synthetic pheromone which mimics the cat’s natural feel-good pheromones which are secreted from glands on the lips, cheek, and forehead.
 This is a great product to help induce a sense of well-being in your cat.
-It comes in a spray or plug in form and can be of assistance in a nervous or anxious kitten.
+It comes in a spray or plug-in form and can be of assistance in a nervous or anxious kitten.

 I always recommend taking a new kitten to the vet within a day of bringing him home, just to make sure everything is okay.

-http://www.cat-world.com.au/wp-content/uploads/2014/10/kitten_sleeping111.jpg187250adminhttp://www.cat-world.com.au/wp-content/uploads/2017/06/header-object-300x70.pngadmin2014-10-09 08:05:242017-08-17 06:08:55Kitten Meowing All The Time
+http://www.cat-world.com.au/wp-content/uploads/2014/10/kitten_sleeping111.jpg187250adminhttp://www.cat-world.com.au/wp-content/uploads/2017/06/header-object-300x70.pngadmin2016-10-09 08:05:242017-10-14 02:37:22Kitten Meowing All The Time